-Since cell phones allow us to carry a camera at all times, many of us have gained an affinity for taking pictures.
+Since smartphones allow us to carry a camera at all times, many of us have developed an affinity for taking pictures.

-If you’re one of those people, you’ll be pleased to learn that there is a way to make money with your digital photography, even with photos you post to Instagram.
+If you’re one of those people, you’ll be pleased to know that there’s a way to make money with your digital photography, even with photos you post to Instagram.

-It won’t cover your rent, but you do have the possibility to make some pretty fair cash, if you’re willing to put a little effort into it.
-(This is an especially good option if you have a nice camera!)
+It may not cover your rent, but there is potential to make some decent cash if you’re willing to put in a little effort.
+(This is especially a good option if you have a nice camera!)

-If you’ve ever taken a photo and thought it was high-quality, you may have also wondered how you could go about making some money doing it.
+If you’ve ever taken a photo and thought it was high-quality, you might have wondered how you could make money doing it.

 After all, “photographer” is an actual profession, right?

-Plus, there are postcards in almost every store, and those are nothing but a picture on a large index card.
+Plus, postcards are sold in almost every store, and they are simply pictures on large index cards.

-Well you’d be right to think that people are out there making money by selling their photographs for postcards.
+Well, you’d be right to think that people are making money by selling their photographs as postcards.

 The reason you don’t hear about more people doing it is because, like most things, it requires a little bit of faith and insider knowledge.
-However, passing over those barriers is what will set you above other would-be photographers.
+However, overcoming those barriers is what will set you apart from other aspiring photographers.

-Along with that bit of insight, it’s important to point out now that selling your photos on postcards is an entrepreneurial endeavor– in other words, there is a risk involved!
-You have to manage yourself correctly if you want to end up in the black instead of in the red.
+Along with that bit of insight, it’s important to point out now that selling your photos on postcards is an entrepreneurial endeavor—in other words, there’s risk involved!
+You have to manage yourself correctly if you want to end up in the black instead of the red.

 Table of Contents

-Before we go any further, let’s clarify what we’re talking about here: it’s pretty unlikely that you’re going to be simply selling your photographs to a company and making a killing that way.
+Before we go any further, let’s clarify what we’re talking about here: it’s pretty unlikely that you’ll simply sell your photographs to a company and make a killing that way.

-There are other ways to make money by selling the photos as-is, such as the ways discussed here.
+There are other ways to make money by selling your photos as-is, such as the methods discussed here.

-Instead, we’re talking about printing your photos to the postcards themselves, and selling those.
+Instead, we’re talking about printing your photos onto postcards and selling them.

-As you can figure, the picture that you take is going to be important to whether or not your postcard will be successful.
-You’re going to want to take as many high-quality shots as you can, because part of the process later on will involve “market sampling.”
+As you can imagine, the quality of your photos will be key to whether or not your postcards are successful.
+You’ll want to take as many high-quality shots as you can, because part of the process later on will involve “market sampling.”

 Advertisements

 But now you’re probably wondering what the ins and outs of this whole postcard thing are.
-It seems complicated, after all– finding distributors, setting prices, etc. If you are thinking this, don’t worry.
-The process is more simple than you might think, as long as you keep a few key things in mind.
+It seems complicated—finding distributors, setting prices, etc. If you’re thinking this, don’t worry.
+The process is simpler than you might think, as long as you keep a few key things in mind.

 1. Profit Margins

-You’re selling a product, so you need to have an idea of manufacture cost/retail cost.
+You’re selling a product, so you need to have an idea of your manufacturing cost and retail price.

-This means that you’ll need to be especially mindful of the printing cost (because you’ll be printing these personally; there is no middle man between you and the potential stores that sell them, the distributors.)
-Printing in bulk is a good way to reduce the manufacture cost, but before that, you’ll want to do a little product research.
+This means you’ll need to be especially mindful of the printing cost (because you’ll be printing these personally; there’s no middleman between you and the stores that sell them, the distributors).
+Printing in bulk is a good way to reduce manufacturing costs, but before that, you’ll want to do a little product research.

 2. Product Research